-Kanlaon Volcano's seismic monitoring network recorded two (2) volcanic earthquakes during the 24-hour observation period.
-Sulfur dioxide (SO2) emission was measured at an average of 67 tonnes/day on 19 March 2020.
+Kanlaon Volcano's seismic monitoring network three (3) volcanic earthquakes during the 24-hour observation period.
 Ground deformation data from continuous GPS measurements indicate a period of long-term slow inflation of the edifice since 2017, while short-term electronic tilt monitoring on the southeastern flanks recorded slow inflation of the lower slopes since May 2019 and pronounced inflation of the upper slopes at the end of January 2020.
 These parameters indicate that hydrothermal or magmatic activity is occurring deep beneath the edifice.